Roundup · Updated: August 2026

 Pro

-Cheap unlimited inboxes and AI reply categorization that cuts triage time on high send volume.
+Cheap unlimited inboxes and AI reply categorization that cuts triage time at high send volume.

 Con